Mbappé electrifies in World Cup epic, ends up on losing side | KRDO

 AP Sports Writer

-LUSAIL, Qatar (AP) — Kylian Mbappé scored a hat trick seemingly from out of nowhere to electrify the World Cup final and was the tournament’s leading scorer in Qatar with eight goals.
+LUSAIL, Qatar (AP) — Kylian Mbappé scored a hat trick in the World Cup final and was the tournament’s leading scorer in Qatar.
 But he missed out on winning a second straight title.
 The France superstar was on the losing side of an epic final against Argentina that was settled in a penalty shootout after a 3-3 draw.
 He was then consoled on the field by French President Emmanuel Macron.
 Mbappé had been the leader France desperately needed as time was running out with the defending champions trailing 2-0.
-His two goals in less than two minutes carried France back into the match.
+The forward had been practically invisible up to that point.
+But his two goals in less than two minutes carried France back into the match.